 - IN-PERSON MEETINGS are how we've been doing Brigade for years.
 They involve the boys and men meeting together on a weekly basis.

-- VIRTUAL MEETINGS are those where participants attend via the internet using personal computers or smartphones.
+- VIRTUAL MEETINGS are those where participants attend via the internet using personal computers, smartphones or telephones without video.

-- OUTDOOR MEETINGS happen in the healthier out-of-doors, where social distancing is more easily achieved.
+- OUTDOOR MEETINGS happen in-person and in the healthier out-of-doors, where social distancing is more easily achieved.

 - IN-PERSON MEETINGS WITH VIRTUAL OPTION allow children to attend the meeting in-person or virtually.

-These are in-person meeting that are conducted outside where COVID protocols are less restrictive.
-These can be some of the most effective meetings you can have with your Brigade.
+These are in-person meetings that are conducted out-of-doors where COVID protocols are less restrictive.
+These can be some of the most effective meetings you can have with your Brigade group.
 Most of the boys will feel right in their element; about as far away from their normal routine as they can get.
 Start with a cool October meeting around a campfire.
 Roast some hotdogs.
 BBQ some burgers.
 Play a widegame.
-At a later meeting, demonstrate (and make?) firebrands - burning steel wool twirled on a coat hanger.
+At a later meeting, demonstrate (and make?) some firebrands - burning steelwool twirled on a coat hanger.
 When winter arrives, have snowball competitions, target practice, snow forts, etc. When it gets colder, go tobogganing.
-The cooler weather encourages the guys to wear layers of clothing, gloves, scarves, and masks.
+The cooler weather encourages the guys to wear layers of clothing, gloves, scarves, and balaclavas/masks.
 Doing stuff in the dark is always a big hit.
 Get several of the dads involved.
 They will be just as eager to participate.

 ALTERNATING IN-PERSON & VIRTUAL MEETINGS